 For example, the creators of shows like Ultraman, classic franchises that are reboots for Netflix, talk about their love of the original.
 But no voice-over narration, or even the filmmaker herself, bother to explain that the Netflix version is the remake a beloved original show.
-Whereas, if you did want to know which Netflix anime are remakes or other franchises, we’ve compiled a list for you here.
+Whereas, if you did want to know which Netflix animes are remakes from other franchises, we’ve compiled a list for you on those Neflix anime adaptations here.

 If Netflix had made Enter The Anime with respect to the genre and industry, then I wouldn’t mind a feature-length ad for their shows.
 Tell me why Anime is awesome, and what you’re doing to add to it, and I would be totally invested.

 Where it feels intentionally misleading is that the documentary, and largely the filmmaker herself, pretends to be deep-diving into the history of the genre, only to just show clips of, and feature interviews with creators discussing their own shows for Netflix.

 It’s frustrating, given that a documentary about Anime from the perspective of a novice, seemed like an amazing idea.
 It’s kind of the whole reason I wrote an Anime Guide for ComicYears as well.
 But Enter The Anime’s ulterior motives become very clear when the entire documentary doesn’t even feature a mention of Studio Ghibli.